ddprrt/ddprrt.github.io/src/content/_posts/2020-08-19-this-in-javascript-and-typescript.md

 *Sometimes when writing JavaScript, I want to shout "This is ridiculous!".
 But then I never know what `this` refers to*.

 If there is one concept in JavaScript that confuses people, it has to be `this`.
-Especially if your background is a class-based object oriented programming languages, where `this` always refers to an instance of a class. `this` in JavaScript is entirely different, but not necessarily harder to understand.
-There're a few basic rules, and about as much exceptions to keep in mind.
+Especially if your background is a class-based object-oriented programming languages, where `this` always refers to an instance of a class. `this` in JavaScript is entirely different, but not necessarily harder to understand.
+There're a few basic rules, and about as many exceptions to keep in mind.
 And TypeScript can help greatly!

 ## this in regular JavaScript functions